Multiplying Rational Expressions

 - Next, I will eliminate the terms (x − 1) and (x − 3).

 - Here it goes.
-I hope the color coding help you keep track which terms are being cancelled out.
+I hope the color coding helps you keep track which terms are being canceled out.

 - I see a single x term on both the top and bottom.

 - At this point, I will multiply the constants on the numerator.

 - Since (−3) (7) = −21.